 Compare Debt Consolidation Loan Options

-Which is the best way to pay off debt?
+Which is the best way to pay off debt for you?

 It all depends on your situation.
 If you’ve got a solid credit score and qualify for attractive balance transfer offers, it’s worth exploring — as long as you don’t charge new debt and you’ve got a plan in place for paying off the balance before the introductory period ends.
 When done right, balance transfers are great shortcuts that could save you a significant amount of time and money in the long run.